Aliases for FZD6 Gene

 GeneCards Summary for FZD6 Gene

 FZD6 (Frizzled Class Receptor 6) is a Protein Coding gene.
-Diseases associated with FZD6 include autosomal recessive nail dysplasia and nail disorder, nonsyndromic congenital, 10,.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
-GO annotations related to this gene include G-protein coupled receptor activity and PDZ domain binding.
-An important paralog of this gene is FZD10.
+Diseases associated with FZD6 include Nail Disorder, Nonsyndromic Congenital, 1 and Nail Disease.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Association Between Physico-Chemical Features and Toxicity Associated Pathways.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and ubiquitin protein ligase binding.
+An important paralog of this gene is FZD3.

 Receptor for Wnt proteins.
 Most of frizzled receptors are coupled to the beta-catenin canonical signaling pathway, which leads to the activation of disheveled proteins, inhibition of GSK-3 kinase, nuclear accumulation of beta-catenin and activation of Wnt target genes.
 A second signaling pathway involving PKC and calcium fluxes has been seen for some family members, but it is not yet clear if it represents a distinct pathway or if it can be integrated in the canonical pathway, as PKC seems to be required for Wnt-mediated inactivation of GSK-3 kinase.
 Both pathways seem to involve interactions with G-proteins.
 May be involved in transduction and intercellular transmission of polarity information during tissue morphogenesis and/or in differentiated tissues.
 Together with FZD3, is involved in the neural tube closure and plays a role in the regulation of the establishment of planar cell polarity (PCP), particularly in the orientation of asymmetric bundles of stereocilia on the apical faces of a subset of auditory and vestibular sensory cells located in the inner ear (By similarity).